 The Geography Department aims to engage and inspire students to be passionate about the world in which they live.

 Students learn to be effective problem-solvers and critical thinkers.
-They are required to examine UK and Global Geographical issues and People-Environment issues, evaluating a range of resources and recommending solutions based on these issues.
-They will approach the content of the syllabus through geographical enquiry questions, and be encouraged to question critically each of the key areas.
+They are required to examine UK and global geographical issues and people-environment issues, evaluating a range of resources and recommend solutions based on these issues.
+They learn the content of the geography curriculum through geographical enquiry questions, and are encouraged to question critically each of the key areas.
 As part of this enquiry process, they will be expected to use integrated skills including appropriate mathematics and statistics, in order to explore geographical questions or issues effectively.

 The emphasis on evaluation and decision-making, numeracy and good literacy skills, the use of advanced technologies as well as an in-depth understanding of people-environment issues (such as globalisation and climate change), means that students gain invaluable skills, which will be relevant throughout their lives.

 » Click here to download the Geography curriculum.